Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-HookFunction.md

 [leftglHandle, rightglHandle, glTextureTarget, format, multiSample, width,
-height] = [Screen](Screen)('HookFunction', windowPtr, 'GetDisplayBufferTextures');
+height, leftFboId, rightFboId] = [Screen](Screen)('HookFunction', windowPtr,
+'GetDisplayBufferTextures');
 Get the [OpenGL](OpenGL) handles of the backing textures and their parameters for the
 final output color buffers of the imaging pipeline.
+'leftFboId' and 'rightFboId' return the ids of the associated [OpenGL](OpenGL) framebuffer
+objects containing the 'leftglHandle' and 'rightglHandle' output textures.
-For the meaning of return values see 'SetDisplayBufferTextures' above.
+For the meaning of other return values see 'SetDisplayBufferTextures' above.
-This only works if imagingMode flag kPsychNeedFinalizedFBOSinks is set or
+This only works if the imaging pipeline is active.
-stereoMode 12 is active, which implicitely sets that flag.
 This query function works both with internally generated and maintained backing
 textures and externally injected/maintained ones.
 For internally generated textures (without flag kPsychUseExternalSinkTextures),